athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 thetocategorical()Keras function.
 Theloaddataset()function below
 implements this

-behavior and returns the train and testXandyelements ready for fitting and evaluating the
+behavior and returns the train and test `X` and `y` elements ready for fitting and evaluating the

 defined models.